wudustan/northernbug.github.io/meeting_details/northernbug2.md

 - [Chris Yau, University of Birmingham](https://www.birmingham.ac.uk/staff/profiles/cancer-genomic/yau-christopher.aspx)

+> **Scalable Bayesian Boolean Tensor
-> **Logical Factorisation Machines - a family of Boolean logic models for high-dimensional binary data dimensionality reduction**  Abstract: Binary data are often treated as continuous measurements so that standard dimensionality reduction methods designed for continuous data can be applied.
+Factorisation for Single Cell Genomics**  Abstract: Binary data are often treated as continuous measurements so that standard dimensionality reduction methods designed for continuous data can be applied.
 This results in ambiguous low-dimensional representations since the observations are binary but the reduced dimensional representation is continuous.
 An alternative in which the